Years published: 1984, 1985, 1987, 1988, 1989, 1992, 1994, 1996, 1997, 1998, 1999, 2000, 2002, 2004, 2005, 2009, 2012, 2015, 2018, 2023

-Prader-Willi syndrome (PWS) is a genetic multisystem disorder characterized during infancy by lethargy, diminished muscle tone (hypotonia), feeding difficulties, and poor weight gain.
-In childhood, features of this disorder include short stature, small genitals and an excessive appetite because affected individuals do not feel satisfied after completing a mean (satiety).
-Without intervention, this can lead to overeating and the gradual onset of obesity.
+Prader-Willi syndrome (PWS) is a genetic multisystem disorder characterized during infancy by lethargy, diminished muscle tone (hypotonia), a weak suck and feeding difficulties with poor weight gain and growth and other hormone deficiency.
+In childhood, features of this disorder include short stature, small genitals and an excessive appetite.
+Affected individuals do not feel satisfied after completing a meal (satiety).
+Without intervention, overeating can lead to onset of life-threatening obesity.
 The food compulsion requires constant supervision.
-Individuals with severe obesity may have an increased risk of cardiac insufficiency, sleep apnea, diabetes, and other serious conditions that can cause life-threatening complications.
+Individuals with severe obesity may have an increased risk of cardiac insufficiency, sleep apnea, diabetes, respiratory problems and other serious conditions that can cause life-threatening complications.
 All individuals with PWS have some cognitive impairment that ranges from low normal intelligence with learning disabilities to mild to moderate intellectual disability.
-Behavioral problems are common and can include temper tantrums, obsessive/compulsive behavior, and skin picking.
+Behavioral problems are common and can include temper tantrums, obsessive/compulsive behavior and skin picking.
 Motor milestones and language development are often delayed.
-PWS occurs due to abnormalities affecting certain genes in a specific region of chromosome 15.
-These abnormalities usually result from random (sporadic) errors in development, but are sometimes inherited.
+PWS occurs due to abnormalities affecting certain genes in the proximal long arm of chromosome 15 when deleted from the father’s chromosome 15 and hence referred to as a genomic imprinting disorder which depends on the sex of the parent donating the chromosome leading to the chromosome defect in the child.
+These abnormalities usually result from random (sporadic) errors in egg or sperm development but are sometimes inherited.

 Originally described in the medical literature in 1956, PWS is the first disorder confirmed to be due to imprinting errors (see Causes section).
 It is the most common genetic cause of life-threatening childhood obesity.
 The disorder was once known as hypogonadism, hypotonia, hypomentia, obesity (HHHO).